Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 the low 80’s with above average humidity.

-I don’t think I want to go hiking, so we settle on a drive instead.
+I don’t think hiking's a good idea, so how about a drive instead.
 And decide to look around Erbie for some parking/trailhead

-locations that may be used for future hikes.
-We turn off Highway 7 at the old stone-faced
+locations that could be used for future hikes.
+We turn off Highway 7 at an old stone-faced

 |